 Starting in the mid-20th century, the primary causes of death worldwide shifted from infections to chronic conditions, such as heart disease and cancer.
 The School has meticulously documented this change, standing at the forefront of both basic and applied research.
 Its discoveries in nutrition, exercise, and other individual risk factors have reconfigured the public health landscape.

-The Nurses’ Health Study I a collaboration begun in 1976 among School scientists and researchers at Brigham and Women’s Hospital and the Channing Laboratory was the first of a series of prospective cohort investigations, now among the largest and oldest in the world.
-The study , produced a lengthy list of surprising findings.
+The Nurses’ Health Study I, a collaboration begun in 1976 among School scientists and researchers at Brigham and Women’s Hospital and the Channing Laboratory, was the first of a series of prospective cohort investigations, now among the largest and oldest in the world.
+The study produced a lengthy list of surprising findings.
 Among these: that a high-fat diet increases colon cancer risk but not breast cancer risk; that weight gain after adolescence raises death rates in midlife; and that light smoking more than doubles the risk of heart disease.
 The Physicians’ Health Study showed that an aspirin a day reduces the risk of heart attack.

 The School’s Department of Nutrition, founded in 1942, was the first such department in a medical or public health school in the world.
 Its groundbreaking research includes work on the health benefits and hazards of proteins and fats; the components of a well-balanced diet; and clinical aspects of obesity.
-HSPH scientists created the first animal model for hypercholesterolemia, and demonstrated the protective nature of HDL cholesterol and the blood vessel-damaging potential of LDL cholesterol.
+School scientists created the first animal model for hypercholesterolemia and demonstrated the protective nature of HDL cholesterol and the blood vessel-damaging potential of LDL cholesterol.